Original Medicare does not cover toilet safety frames as they are not considered medically necessary, but Medicare Advantage plans may do so.

 - Grants for remodeling homes due to disabilities inflicted during military service

-- Veterans Direct HBCS – works like self direction
+- Veterans Direct HCBS – works like self direction

-- Veterans Pensions – certain pensions allow for the purchase of medical equipment that veterans need for their homes, and the money is not lost to the pensioner
+- Veteran Pensions – certain pensions allow for the purchase of medical equipment that veterans need for their homes, and the money is not lost to the pensioner

-The range of DME’s is far wider than that available under Medicare.
+The range of DME is far wider than that available under Medicare.

-These projects exist to increase access to assistive devices in the home.
+These AT programs exist to increase access to assistive devices in the home.

-The elderly are one of the primary groups who are meant to benefit form these projects.
+The elderly are one of the primary groups who are meant to benefit from these programs.

 The terms “Assistive Technology” and “DME” are basically interchangeable, and all manner of equipment which can help in the home is covered.